Skip to content

 Three to four rides per week.
 A mix of longer easy rides and some harder efforts.
 That's it.
 You don't need periodised training blocks.
 You don't need a power meter.
 You don't need someone reviewing your TrainingPeaks files.
 You need to get on the bike and enjoy it.

 The worst thing that can happen to a beginner cyclist is having the fun coached out of them.
 Getting bogged down in zones, metrics, and session compliance when you should be exploring roads, finding group rides, and falling in love with the sport.
-We see it happen, and it's genuinely sad.
+We see it happen, and it's sad.

 What You Actually Need Right Now